-Any proposed amendment which would reduce the exercise price, extend the term, or remove or exceed the insider participation limits, of an option held by an insider of the Company (as that term is defined by the policies of the TSX Venture Exchange and relevant securities laws) shall first require approval from the disinterested shareholders of the Company.
+Any proposed amendment which would reduce the exercise price, extend the term, or remove or exceed the insider participation limits, of an option held by Persons that are Insiders of the Company (as that term is defined by the policies of the TSX Venture Exchange and relevant securities laws) at the time of the proposed amendment shall first require approval from the disinterested shareholders of the Company.
 All amendments are subject to the prior approval of the TSX Venture Exchange.